Slyce-Inc/slyce.swangler/README.md

 | format | string? | the format of the parameter ex. string of hexadecimal where hexadecimal is the format and string is the type|

   Here is a small sample of an endpoint.
-The below data for the endpoint is not suficient to make a call but is enough for an example.
+The below data for the endpoint is not sufficient to make a call to this specific forge endpoint but, is enough for an example.

 ```javascript
 {